Where have I been? That is an excellent question.

 Needless to say I chose the former, and I regret nothing.

 I am incredibly proud of the things that I did in Cambodia.
 I am proud of the person I became and still am due to my experiences there.
 And I am also proud that I grew to be confident enough in myself, that I had the courage to not do something.
-I could have easily stayed the remaining weeks in Cambodia, and I most likely would have been miserable.
+I could have easily stayed the remaining time in Cambodia, and I most likely would have been miserable.
 But I didn’t, I chose instead to do something that made me happy, and I saw a whole other country in the process (blog post and pictures of Thailand definitely to come).

 Not that I am a guru or someone old enough to offer any kind of legitimate advice, but I am going to give some anyway.
 There is nothing wrong with deciding not to do something.
 It doesn’t indicate weakness or inability.
 If it is not something that will further happiness, then don’t do it.
 Stubbornly doing something that results in misery is not as noble as it may seem.
 In my opinion, it is far better to step away from toxicity and instead go after things that yield happiness, even if it means “being a quitter” in some people’s eyes.